alexKleider/phInfo/README.md

 ### Bring in Dependencies

-Expect the next script to take a long time
+The next script may take a long time (~7 min with good internet service, but up to ~30 min if service is slow!)
-(~30 min., so be patient!)

         # AdvUser must `source config` again
         cd phInfo  # AdvUsr substitute `cd $REPO`